Graywing13/cpsc447-UnitedByNetworks/README.md

 # D3 Project Starter Template

 Notes
-- This is meant for a screen size of at least 1600x900, otherwise tooltips may be cut off.
+- This is meant for a screen size of at least 1600x900
-- Zoom may need to be reduced to ~75% to display all content
+- Zoom may need to be reduced to 50-67% to display all content

 Supported Features
 - Core Visualization: